-The proposed SSSI is in line with the general planning intention of the Draft DPA and is essential for the conservation of Po Toi which is internationally important in biodiversity conservation.
-Village-type development zone should be carefully designated so that they would not have a negative impact on ecologically sensitive areas.
+The proposed SSSI is in line with the general planning intention of the Draft OZP and is essential for the conservation of Po Toi which is internationally important in biodiversity conservation.

-Given the recreational, ecological, cultural and landscape value of the Po Toi Islands, designation of Country Park or Special Area are favourable options for the island.
+Given the recreational, ecological, cultural and landscape value of the Po Toi Islands, designation of Country Park or Special Area are favourable options for the islands.
 The designation has been suggested by the Planning Department in 2001 and supported by AFCD.
 This would protect the conservation value of Po Toi Islands and allow biodiversity management in order to conserve and improve Po Toi's ecological value.
 The designation would benefit residents by the provision of necessary infrastructures as well as attracting more tourists and visitors.